-Knowledge Area Description Business Analysis Planning and Monitoring The Business Analysis Planning and Monitoring knowledge area is concerned with planning the approach to the analysis effort, the engagement with stakeholder, the governance of the activities and the how the Requirements and other information discovered during the process is managed and maintained.
-Enterprise Architect allows a team of analysts to define the approach that will be taken in the tool by defining processes, stakeholders and the governance mechanisms that will be used including the information that is collected.
-Elicitation and Collaboration The Elicitation and Collaboration knowledge area is concerned with the discovery and conformation of information obtained from stakeholders and a variety of other sources.
-The collaboration with stakeholders during the entire requirements life cycle is critical to the success of the change or endeavor.
-Enterprise Architect has a number of tools that can assist with the planning the elicitation including a Project Calendar, Gantt chart and a number of team collaboration tools such as Model Mail, Element Discussions and Slide Shows.
+Knowledge Area Description

+Business Analysis Planning and Monitoring The Business Analysis Planning and Monitoring knowledge area is concerned w planning the approach to the analysis effort, the engagement with stakeholder, th governance of the activities and the how the Requirements and other information discovered during the process is managed and maintained.
+Enterprise Architect allows a team of analysts to define the approach that will be taken in the tool by defining processes, stakeholders and the governance mechanisms that will be use including the information that is collected.

+Elicitation and Collaboration The Elicitation and Collaboration knowledge area and conformation of information obtained from sources.
+The collaboration with stakeholders duri cycle is critical to the success of the change or en number of tools that can assist with the planning Calendar, Gantt chart and a number of team colla Mail, Element Discussions and Slide Shows. takeholders and a variety of oting the entire requirements life deavor.
+Enterprise Architect high elicitation including a Project of the elicitation including a Project of th

+Collaborate ▼ # ×

+Review Discuss Chat

+REQ116 -The system must email the client a copy of the receipt +

+▲ S Frank McIver 8/05/2015

+(1) Is it mandatory for a customer to supplif not how should the receipt be transn

+8/05/2015

+The email is a mandatory field unlocustomer profile - either way we w

+l de la companya de

+Post Reply